 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2021 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2022 are summarized in the following table:

 Asset Class Target Allocation Long-term Expected Real Rate of Return

-Passive Global Equities 24% 5.05%
+Passive Global Equities 24% 4.30%

-Active Global Equities 5% 5.05%
+Active Global Equities 5% 4.30%

-Large Cap US Equities 4% 4.00%
+Large Cap US Equities 4% 3.25%

-Small/Mid Cap US Equities 3% 4.50%
+Small/Mid Cap US Equities 3% 3.75%

-Non-US Developed Market Equi ties 7% 5.50%
+Non-US Developed Market Equi ties 7% 5.00%

-Private Equity 10% 6.75%
+Private Equity 10% 6.50%

-Emerging Market Debt 4% 3.00%
+Emerging Market Debt 4% 3.50%

 Private & Alternate Credit 10% 4.75%

-Non-Core Real Estate 4% 5.75%
+Non-Core Real Estate 4% 6.00%

 Core Fixed Income 19% 0.00%

-Core Real Estate 4% 3.75%
+Core Real Estate 3% 3.50%

 US TIPS 3% (0.50)%

-Infrastructure/Farmland 3% 4.25%
+Infrastructure/Farmland 4% 4.25%

 Discount Rate - The discount rate used to measure the total pension liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed plan member and employer contributions will be made at rates set by the Board (employers) and statute (members).
-The Board voted to authorize employer contribution rate increases of 0.50% each year for a period of four years beginning July 1, 2022, to be offset by any increases in the employee contribution rates as negotiated with employee groups and approved by Legislature.
+The Board voted to authorize employer contribution rate increases of 0.50% each year for a period of four years beginning July 1, 2022.
+In 2022, the Legislature passed H.740, which effectively split the Board-authorized increases evenly between members and employers by including an increase in the employee rate of 0.25% for each group for four years, beginning July 1, 2022.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Based on those assumptions, the pension plans' Fiduciary Net Position was projected to be available to make all projected future benefit payments of current plan members as of June 30, 2021.
+Projected employer contributions that are intended to fund benefits of current plan members from future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
+Based on those assumptions, the pension plans' Fiduciary Net Position was projected to be available to make all projected future benefit payments of current plan members as of June 30, 2022.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.